 - Chilling for hours lets the flavors marry — it genuinely tastes better on day two

-The other game-changer?
-Dressing the potatoes while they're still warm.
-Warm potatoes absorb the dressing like sponges, which means flavor in every single bite instead of a bland potato with sauce on top.
-Once you try this method, you'll never go back.
+Here's the other thing that changed everything for me — dressing the potatoes while they're still warm.
+They absorb that creamy dressing like sponges, so you get flavor all the way through every single bite instead of bland potato chunks with sauce sitting on top.
+Once you try this, there's no going back.

-Toss in the chopped egg whites, crisp celery, tangy pickles, and a bit of red onion for bite, then let the whole thing chill in the fridge.
-A couple of hours is good, but overnight is even better — the flavors deepen and meld into something truly special.
+From there, toss in the chopped egg whites, crisp celery, tangy pickles, and a bit of red onion for bite.
+Then let the whole thing chill.
+A couple of hours in the fridge is good, but overnight?
+Even better.
+The flavors deepen and meld into something that reminds me of standing in that tiny kitchen, sneaking bites straight from the bowl before dinner.

 How It Comes Together